Koha-Community/kohadocs/source/opac.rst

    choose the format you'd like to download the list in

--  To email the list contents to someone, click the 'Send List' link and enter in your email details in the form that pops up (:ref:`view a sample Lists email <example-email-from-list-label>`)
+-  To email the list contents to someone, click the 'Send List' link and enter in your email details in the form that pops up

    |image972|